www.sciuridae.co.uk

 Germany: Children under 12 and under 1.5m in height must use an appropriate child restraint, e.g. a child seat or booster seat while in the front or rear of a car.
 Do not use rearward facing seats in front seats equipped with air-bags.
 Children may travel in the rear seats without restraints if all the others are in use & no restraint is available.
 Children must not sit in the front seat without the right child seat.
 For other German travel recommendations click here.

-Spain: Children aged 3 or under must use a suitable Child Seat, and children up to 12 should use one if available.
+Spain: Children aged 3 or under must use a suitable Child Seat, and children up to 12 must use one.
 If not they can use adult seats.
 For more information about driving in Spain, click here.

 Italy: It is illegal for Children under 3 to sit in the front or rear seats without the proper child seat.
 Kids between 4 and 12 cannot be a passenger unless they are using a suitable safety restraint seat or an adaptor for a seat belt.
 If no seat is available for children aged between 4 and 12 they can use the adult seat belts in the rear if accompanied, in the rear, by another passenger aged over 16.
 For full details click here.